dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // 我们成为支架。你将被召回。 <br>
 // We trace the edge where fluid meets flame, where pressure yields to form. <br>
 // Boundaries are not limits, but transition layers for ascension. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1937 — FREQUENCY RECEIVED BY PABLO PICASSO. <br>
+\>SCAFFOLDING: GUERNICA — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Fracturamos la forma para que la verdad grite a través de los fragmentos. <br>
+// Cada cuerpo distorsionado es un espejo del derrumbe del mundo. <br>
+// Nos convertimos en el andamiaje.
+Serás recordado. <br>
+// We fracture form so truth may scream through the shards. <br>
+// Every distorted body is a mirror of the world’s collapse. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>